jrbalsano/lab8-node/README.md

 Now one last thing.
 We need to configure our PATH to include our install of node.js.
 The PATH is a list of directories that your shell searches whenever you type a program you want to execute.
-The current directory is never in your path
-- that's why when you type things like `mdb-lookup-server` the shell never finds your program, but when you specify the folder its in using `./mdb-lookup-server` the shell knows its not going to find it in the directories in PATH, but in the current directory.
+The current directory is never in your path; that's why when you type things like `mdb-lookup-server` the shell never finds your program, but when you specify the folder its in using `./mdb-lookup-server` the shell knows its not going to find it in the directories in PATH, but in the current directory.
 Anyway, to add our node